jeffreylanters/unity-tweens/README.md

 `version 1.9.0`

 Returns a Task allowing the Tween to be awaited using an Async Await block until the Tween is either completed, destroyed, canceld or was unable to start.
+Make sure to cancel your Async method to prevent errors from being throwing in the Unity Editor when leaving Play mode while using Tasks to chain a sequence of Tweens.

 ```cs
 <Tween>.Yield () : Task;